 The effects of COPD mean less oxygen passes into your blood.

 At first, you may not notice any symptoms of COPD.
 The condition progresses gradually, starting with either a phlegmy cough or breathlessness.
-Many people developing COPD dont see their GP at this stage, but the earlier you get treatment the better.
+Many people developing COPD do not see their GP at this stage, but the earlier you get treatment the better.

 As the disease progresses symptoms can vary but they include:

 - a gradual increase in breathlessness with physical exertion

 - waking up at night as a result of breathlessness caused by lying flat